ServiceMaster of Albuquerque and West Mesa

 Frozen pipes are not a problem that comes to mind for those who live or own a building in Valencia County, NM.
 However, it is possible for frozen pipes to occur throughout New Mexico.
-At night, it is common for the temperature to drop below freezing which is all that needs to happen to put your pipes at risk of freezing.
+At night, it is common for the temperature to drop below freezing, which is all that needs to happen to put your pipes at risk of freezing.
 When water in the pipes freezes, it will slowly expand and eventually cause the pipe to burst under the pressure.
 Burst pipes allow hundreds of gallons of water to spill out, leading to extensive damage.

 ServiceMaster of Albuquerque and West Mesa can help home and business owners in Valencia County, NM that experience a burst pipe with complete water damage restoration.
 Our technicians use advanced equipment to remove the water and we will also dry and restore all affected materials.

-Frozen Pipes in New Mexico
+Frozen Pipes in Valencia County, NM

 New Mexico winters are mild during the day, but the temperature generally drops below freezing each night.
 This alone can put your pipes at risk of freezing, especially pipes in areas that are not properly insulated.
-Frozen pipes almost always lead to a pipe burst unless you can locate and thaw out the pipe fast enough.
-Pipe bursts are extremely damaging not only to the pipe itself, but also to the surrounding area of the building.
+Frozen pipes almost always lead to a pipe burst unless you can locate and thaw out the pipe quickly enough.
+Pipe bursts are extremely damaging, not only to the pipe itself, but also to the surrounding area of the building.
 Burst pipes have been known to leak hundreds of gallons of water in just a couple of hours.

 Preventing Frozen Pipes

 The best way to protect your property from pipe bursts is to prevent the pipes from freezing.
 You can prevent frozen pipes by following these tips:

 - Turn all faucets on to a trickle to keep the water moving within the pipes